 Short-term Care Quality

-The final category we analyzed is short-term care.
-This nursing home was given a very poor grade of F in this category.
-Short-term care ratings are meaningful for individuals needing rehabilitation.
-Rehabilitation typically requires higher levels of highly-skilled nursing services.
-This includes a wide spectrum of nursing services, spanning from registered nurses to physical and respiratory therapists, as well as other types of therapy.
-Given its grade in this category, we were not stunned to find that this facility is well below average in terms of its number of registered nurse and physical therapy hours offered to its residents based on the figures we looked at.
-Lastly, we considered the number of patients who ultimately returned home from this nursing home.
-This nursing home didn't fare well here either.
+Turning to the next area, this facility really didn't fare well.
+With a bottom of the barrel grade of F in short-term care, this is this nursing home's worst category.
+Our short-term care grades are considered to be most critical for patients in need of a nursing home for rehabilitation.
+Rehabilitation generally utilizes additional highly-skilled nursing services.
+Skilled nursing means not only nursing services, but also physical and speech therapy, as well as other types of therapy.
+Based on its grade in this category, we weren't stunned to discover that this facility was well below average in terms of its quantity of physical therapy and registered nurse hours provided to its residents based on the metrics we looked at.
+Lastly, we assessed the number of patients that eventually returned home from this nursing home.
+This facility didn't fare well here either.
 In fact, we found that just 4.2 percent of this facility's patients were able to return home.
+This figure was quite a bit off the national average.

 Rating Over Time